Natütama means "everything under the water" in the local Amazon Indian Ticuna language.

 The team of educators, most of them young adults themselves, take weekly classes with grades 1-5 in local primary schools using interactive teaching methods and the endangered species wildlife diplomas Natütama has developed for each grade.

 The Foundation aims to build on traditional and scientific knowledge to achieve a sustainable use of resources, especially aquatic ecosystems, to ensure quality of life for future generations.
 Children are the main focus of the programmes, which reach more than twenty communities in the Puerto Nariño area.
-Apart from their work in local schools, educators have set up junior ecology groups and workshops at the Visitor Centre and run a pre-school.
+Apart from their work in local schools, educators have set up junior ecology groups and workshops at the Visitor Centre and run a pre-school programme with the community groups.
 Educational work is based on the Waldorf/Rudolf Steiner system and incorporates local artistic traditions, stories and crafts.

 2019 Summary Report

 Read a full report of Natütama's work and findings in 2019 with pictures of "Natütama Week" - based on the theme "Where our Food Comes From".

 The Whale and Dolphin Conservation organisation is a founding supporter of Natütama and has lots of useful information on its website